 Reduced animal health

 The VKMs Panel on Animal Feed is responsible for the risk assessment.
-The report is planned to be published during 2018.
+The report is planned to be published in April 2019.